 - the licensing of participants and bookmakers

-The Racing NSW Board consists of five independent members , selected on merit in accordance with skills based criteris.
+The Racing NSW Board consists of seven independent members, appointed by the Minister, selected on merit in accordance with skills based criteria.
 The appointed members elect a Chairperson and Deputy Chairperson from amongst themselves.

 Metropolitan race meetings are conducted by the Australian Turf Club at the Randwick, Rosehill, Warwick Farm and Canterbury Park racecourses.
 Metropolitan race meetings are generally conducted on Saturdays and public holidays, most Wednesdays and occasionally on other days of the week.